syncfusion-content/wpf-docs/wpf/Diagram/Behaviour-Changes.md

 {% endhighlight  %}

-_Note: node.Ports[0] refers to the center port.
+> Note: node.Ports[0] refers to the center port.
 This default center port will be available only after the Node’s Template is applied.
-So you have to change the Visibility accordingly._
+So you have to change the Visibility accordingly.

-#### Programmatically Rotate a Node and Keep the Label Horizontal after Rotating
+## Programmatically Rotate a Node and Keep the Label Horizontal after Rotating

 Node can be programmatically rotated and the Label can be kept horizontal after rotation using the following code example.
 {% highlight c# %}
-[C#]